Joshua-Wilcox/AILectureSlides/README.md

 - **Direct Access**: Quick links to view individual lecture slides (PDF/PPTX) and reading materials.
 - **Aggregated Notes**: A massive single PDF containing all my lecture notes for the course so far, available for preview and download.

+## Contributing

+Found a mistake in the notes or slides?

+Please [submit an issue on GitHub](https://github.com/Joshua-Wilcox/AILectureSlides/issues) so I can fix it!

 ## Tech Stack

 - **React**: For the UI library.